appsemble/appsemble/packages/studio/pages/docs/02-guides/user-types.md

 ## Introduction

-In Appsemble there are many types of end users depending on whether they have an account and with which part of Appsemble they are interacting with.
+In Appsemble there are many types of end users depending on which part of Appsemble they are interacting with and whether they have an account for it.

 ## Platform